JeremiahGelb/MockoDB/README.md

 # The Bare Necessities
-A solid base for personal C++ projects
+A solid base for personal C++ projects using nix, cmake, gmock, and gtest!